KapoorAkshit18/vsd-riscv/README.md

 `riscv64-unknown-elf-objdump -d sum_1_to_n.o | less `
 <details>In the assemble code search for main
 Certain calculations reveals Byte addressing and for int type it is 4 bytes so, it is increamented accordingly.
-Moreover, The total instructions were 11 and next instruction is correct is verified for the c program.
 Piped with less command is more convenient and by typing `/main` we can scroll easily and find the required main program.
 Use CTRL+Z to come out of the object code.
 </details>